Polygon's Next Phase

 Dear Bankless Nation,

-Markets are surging on the back of a Bitcoin boost and Gary can't do anything about it.
+Crypto markets are surging on the back of a Bitcoin boost and Gary Gensler can't do anything about it.

 For our weekly recap, we dig into: